 In 2017, the definition of hypertension was modified to include new guidelines which reduced the acceptable range for high blood pressure.
 Any one with blood pressure higher than 120/80 have always been at double the risk for a heart attack than those with blood pressure reading 120/80 and below.
 The change is that there is now, elevated blood pressure is considered a red flag for medical practitioners.
-See the list below for the updated definitions.
+See the list below from the American Heart Association for the updated definitions.
 (Reminder: mmHg means manometer of mercury which is the standard notation for measuring blood pressure with a blood pressure gauge.)

 - Normal: Less than 120/80 mmHg

 - Elevated: Systolic between 120-129 mmHg and diastolic less than 80 mmHg